Article updated June 6 after consideration of all the recent comments

 1) Odum, E. P. 1969.
 The strategy of ecosystem development.
 Science, 104:262-270.

-5 thoughts on “Suppose capitalism mimicked the way nature works.
+5 responses to “Suppose capitalism mimicked the way nature works.”

 There seems to be a miss-match between your terms and the things they usually refer to in nature, such as “maturity”.
 You use as “growth” for some reason.
 Natural maturity is the stage that *follows* growth, with growth being the process by which any new system initially emerges, and then maturation the process by which it adapts to stable roles in its environment.
 That elemental succession of emergence follows the classical “S” curve of development as a change of scale over time = ¸¸.•´ ¯ .
 The succession from one form of development to the next is a switch from immature multiplication of scale to maturing of relationships with the environment, marked by the inflection point.